 In the wings of the Great Hall is the elegant 112-room Crawford Hotel.
 Named after local developer and preservationist Dana Crawford (who was also responsible for preserving nearby Larimer Square) the Crawford is affiliated with the Oxford Hotel across the street and shares their spa and meeting facilities.
 The "Pullman" room on the second floor is modeled after the luxury private sleeping cars of old.

-Located in Golden, Colo., the museum is circled by a half-mile track, which allows them to do monthly "steam ups" with operating locomotives.
-On alternative weekends, the museums also runs the Galloping Goose, a rare bus mounted on train wheels that used to take passengers over Lizard Head Pass near Telluride.
+Located in Golden, the museum is circled by a half-mile track, which allows them to do monthly "steam ups" with operating locomotives.
+On alternate weekends, the museum also runs the Galloping Goose, a rare bus mounted on train wheels that used to take passengers over Lizard Head Pass near Telluride.

 The museum has a number of special events throughout the year including a Christmas train with Santa Claus, an Easter Bunny train, an Old West event with shootouts and train holdups, and "varnish specials" of authentic historic wood cars, complete with coal-fired stoves to keep passengers warm in winter.